mothras-cloud-solutions/study-stack/server/README.md

 GET /api/flashcards/collection_id/:collection_id    get all flashcards for a given collection id GET /api/flashcards/:id    get a specific flashcard for a given flashcard id

-POST /api/flashcards/    create a new flashcard [need data format]
+POST /api/flashcards/    create a new flashcard expected fields in object in body: term: text, definition: text; confidenceLevel: 0, keywords: text, collection_id: integer   ; note for confidence level the number 0 should always be used for new cards

-PUT /api/flashcards/:id    update flashcard with given flashcard id [need data format] PUT /api/flashcards/:id/confidenceLevel    increase confidence level by 1 for a given flashcard id PUT /api/flashcards/:id/archived    toggle archived boolean for a given flashcard id PUT /api/flashcards/:id/starred    toggle starred boolean for a given flashcard id
+PUT /api/flashcards/:id    update flashcard with given flashcard id [see post request for format for data to be updated - confidenceLevel may be an integer not equal to 0]
+PUT /api/flashcards/:id/confidenceLevel    increase confidence level by 1 for a given flashcard id

+PUT /api/flashcards/:id/archived    toggle archived boolean for a given flashcard id PUT /api/flashcards/:id/starred    toggle starred boolean for a given flashcard id